My Kind of Broadway

-My Kind of Broadway is a 1965 studio album by Frank Sinatra.
+My Kind of Broadway is a 1965 studio album by the American singer Frank Sinatra.
 It is a collection of songs from various musicals, pieced together from different recording sessions over the previous four years.
 The album features songs from nine arrangers and composers, the most ever on a single Sinatra album.
-While the title of the album is My Kind of Broadway, both the Gershwin songs on the album, "They Can't Take That Away From Me" and "Nice Work If You Can Get It", were written by George and Ira Gershwin for films (Shall We Dance and A Damsel in Distress respectively) and not for Broadway musicals.
+While the title of the album is My Kind of Broadway, both the Gershwin songs on the album, "They Can't Take That Away From Me" and "Nice Work If You Can Get It", were written by George and Ira Gershwin for films (Shall We Dance and A Damsel in Distress respectively, both from 1937) and not for Broadway musicals.